-As it so often is, history was made in Berlin on September 16.
-Kenyan runner Eliud Kipchoge smashed the marathon world record with a time of 2:01:39.
+In Vienna on October 12, 2019, Kenyan runner Eliud Kipchoge undertook his latest marathon attempt, which he completed at 20 seconds under two hours.
+However impressive, the record wasn't counted as official, as it was not in open competition and he used a team of pacemakers.
+In Berlin back on September 16, 2018, Kipchoge achieved an official marathon world record with a time of 2:01:39.
 To put this astonishing feat into context, that’s the equivalent of running 100 meters in 17.3 seconds and continuing at the same pace for another 26.2 miles.

-Kipchoge, 33, is now regarded as the greatest long-distance runner of all time.
-He has won 10 of his last 11 marathons, including an Olympic gold in Rio de Janeiro and three victories in the London marathon.
-His victory in Berlin last month was his third in the German capital.
+Kipchoge, 34, is now regarded as the greatest long-distance runner of all time.
+He is a seasoned marathon winner, including an Olympic gold in Rio de Janeiro and three victories in the London marathon.

-But his record-breaking run in the German capital has thrown up a few interesting questions.
+But his record-breaking marathon attempts (official or otherwise) have thrown up a few interesting questions.
 They don’t relate to performance-enhancing drugs — dozens of Kenyan runners have tested positive for banned substances, but Kipchoge's record is clean and few would suspect him of involvement — but they do concern what does or does not constitute an unfair advantage.

-Kipchoge had something most other runners in the field did not: Nike's Vaporfly 4% running shoe.
+Kipchoge has something most other runners in the field did not: the benefit of Nike's latest and greatest technology.

-Nike says the $250 shoe, which was conceived as part of the brand's ambitious Breaking2 project (also featuring Kipchoge) to attempt a two-hour marathon, is named 4% because it offers an average 4 percent running economy compared with other top runners.
+Nike says the $250 Vaporfly 4% Runner, which was conceived as part of the brand's ambitious Breaking2 project (also featuring Kipchoge) to attempt a two-hour marathon, is named 4% because it offers an average 4 percent running economy compared with other top runners.
 Or in other words, how much energy runners use while running in them.

-But what does it mean for Kipchoge’s record-breaking Berlin run using the shoes?
-Well, as sport scientist Ross Tucker pointed out after the race, if what Nike says and what the NYT found are true, it essentially explains the record-shattering run.
+But what does it mean for Kipchoge and Kosgei, who are breaking records using Nike's new shoes?
+Well, as sport scientist Ross Tucker pointed out after the Kipchoge's Berlin record, if what Nike says and what the NYT found are true, it essentially explains the record-shattering run.

-Kipchoge improved Kimetto’s record by 1.07 percent, which suggests Kipchoge and Kimetto were equal runners wearing unequal shoes.
+In Berlin, Kipchoge improved on the previous world record by 1.07 percent, which suggests Kipchoge and previous holder Kimetto were equal runners wearing unequal shoes.
 Lets Run's Jonathan Gault noted that, if you go by the New York Times study, you could even argue that Kimetto is the superior runner: "The Vaporflys were 1 percent faster than the next-fastest shoe in the study, but they were about 2.5 percent faster than the adidas Adizero Adios — the shoes Kimetto ran [in] during his world record run."

-The difference between the Vaporfly and other running shoes is that it has a carbon fiber plate in the midsole.
+The difference between the Vaporfly or the ZoomX Vaporfly NEXT%, and other running shoes is that they have a carbon fiber plate in the midsole.
 That plate stores and releases energy with every step, meaning the runner expends less energy as the shoe propels them forward.